 b) COMPOSITION:

-The Assessment Committee consists of at least 5 members: the supervisor, the members of the dissertation committee, in addition to a professor or an associate professor from another university.
-The Dissertation Supervisor may chair the assessment committee.
+The Assessment Committee consists of at least 5 members: the supervisor, the members of the dissertation committee, including a professor or an associate professor from another university.
+The Dissertation Supervisor may not chair the assessment committee.

 c) TASKS: